Generated at: 2026-06-15 04:43:59

 Point 2: What Web Analytics Can and Cannot Do

-Web analytics allows you to grasp user behavior patterns and obtain valuable information to optimize website performance.
-You can learn what users are seeking on the site, which sections attract interest, and which sections cause them to leave.
+Web analytics allows you to understand user behavior patterns and gain valuable insights to optimize website performance.
+You can learn what users are looking for on your site, which sections attract interest, and which parts cause them to leave.

-However, there are limits to the information web analytics can provide.
-For example, it is difficult to capture aspects that cannot be measured by quantitative data, such as the specific reasons why a user visited the site or their underlying emotions and opinions.
+However, there are limitations to the information web analytics can provide.
+For example, it is difficult to capture qualitative data such as the specific reasons why a user visited the site or their underlying emotions and opinions.

-Furthermore, web analytics alone cannot identify exactly who the individual visitors to your website are.
+Furthermore, web analytics alone cannot identify the specific identity of the visitors coming to your website.

 Point 3: Selecting Web Analytics Tools

-While there are many web analytics tools available, Google Analytics is particularly widely used.
+While there are many web analytics tools available, Google Analytics is the most widely used.
 It is free to use, relatively easy to set up, and highly functional.

 However, depending on your website's specific needs and goals, other tools may be more suitable.
 Even in such cases, we recommend implementing Google Analytics as a foundational tool.